RISHABH12005/RFID/README.md

 | RST       | GPIO 25          |
 | 3.3V      | 3.3V             |

-*Do not connect to 5V* The RC522 is a 3.3V device.
+- *Do not connect to 5V* The RC522 is a 3.3V device.
+- *Frequency* : Operates at 13.56 MHz.

 ---